Understanding and Improving Bad SAT Scores

 As harsh as it sounds, SAT scores can be bad, but the definition of a bad score is different for everyone.

 Typically, this depends on the college(s) students are applying to.
-If the SAT score falls in the bottom percentile range, around the 10th percentile or lower, that's usually a negative signal to admissions officers.
-For top 100 schools this number hovers around 1100, for top 50 schools it's around 1200, and for top 20 schools it's about 1350.
+If the SAT score falls in the bottom percentile range, around the 10th percentile or lower, that is usually a negative signal to admissions officers.

 We generally recommend aiming for the middle 50% range of scores for the colleges on your list to gauge where you stand.